 At Washington Hospital Center, seven patients from the crash were treated, and four were released yesterday morning.
 One patient was in critical condition, and two were in fair condition, officials said.
-George Washington University Hospital had three patients, all listed in good condition, with two scheduled to be discharged last evening.
+George Washington University Hospital had three patients yesterday, all listed in good condition; at least one was released last night, a hospital spokeswoman said.

 Washington Adventist Hospital treated five patients for minor injuries Monday evening, and all were released.

 At Howard University Hospital, four patients were treated: Lanice; a 51-year old woman who was released yesterday; a 25-year-old D.C. woman who was 30 weeks pregnant and was admitted for observation; and a 20-year-old man, Jamie Jiao.